17:1. These words spake Jesus, and lifted up his eyes to heaven, and said,

 Sanctify- GK=hagiazo, to separate from profane things, to set apart for God.

-As the vessels of the OT Tabernacle were set apart for God's service, so we are to be set apart, purified, and prepared to serve as His representatives in a sinful world.
+As the priests and vessels of the OT Tabernacle were set apart for God's service, so, we are to be set apart, purified, and prepared, as His representatives to proclaim the truth.
+2Cor 5:18-21

-I sanctify myself...- Christ set Himself apart for us.
+I sanctify myself...- Christ set Himself apart to do the Father's will.

 The One who is 'the Truth' died under our sins in order to set us apart for God.
-Heb 2:9-11
+Joh 14:6

 17:20 Neither pray I for these alone,